Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 Indicate what percentage of the project you have left to complete and how confident you feel.

-I am about 60% there.
+Faryal: I am about 60% there.
 I think I will be able to meet the deadline.
 However, there might be some parts that I want to impement but might not be able to implement them as efficiently yet.

-**Completion Percentage**: `45%`
+Shadaria: `45%`

 **Confidence**: Describe how confident you feel about completing this project, and why.
 Then, describe some strategies you can employ to increase the likelihood that you'll be successful in completing this project before the deadline.

 ```
+    Shadaria
     I am confident in my abilities to complete my portion of the project.
 Currently, I am coding the design and the next step is the functionality.
     I was going to do a database but I'll do that own my own time.
 I am 1/2 of completed (Part 1: Design & Part 2: Functionality)